LUXURY \ LIVING

 Hermes

-Hermes originated in Paris 1837 when Thierry Hermes open a workshop in rue Basse-du-Rempart, creating harnesses.
-In 1880, Thierry's son, Charles-Emile Hermes, moved the workshop to Faubourg Saint-Honore where harnesses and saddles were made to measure to here he also opened a store.
-In 1922, lifestyles had changed and Hermes developed under the management of Charles-Emile's son, Emile Hermes and started to offer other leather goods.
+Hermes originated in Paris in 1837 when Thierry Hermes opened a workshop in rue Basse-du-Rempart, creating harnesses.
+In 1880, Thierry's son, Charles-Emile Hermes, moved the workshop to Faubourg Saint-Honore where harnesses and saddles were made to measure - here he also opened a store.
+In 1922, lifestyles had changed and Hermes developed under the management of Charles-Emile's son, Emile Hermes, and started to offer other leather goods.

 Respect for nature is one of their strongest values and they follow a strict environmental policy, which aims to limit the impact of operations and reduce its carbon footprint.